 15 Project 4 - Developing an image filter

-In this chapter we are going to build a new small project.
-The objective of this project is to build a program in Zig that applies a filter over an image.
-More specifically, a “grayscale filter”.
-This filter essentially transforms any color image into a grayscale image.
+In this chapter we are going to build a new project.
+The objective of this project is to write a program that applies a filter over an image.
+More specifically, a “grayscale filter”, which transforms any color image into a grayscale image.

 Figure 15.1: A photo of the chilean-american actor Pedro Pascal.
 Source: Google Images.

 We don’t need to write a lot of code to build such “image filter program”.
-However, in order for us to build such program, we first need to understand how digital images work.
+However, we first need to understand how digital images work.
 That is why we begin this chapter by explaining the theory behind digital images and how colors are represented in modern computers.
-We also give a brief explanation about the file format PNG (Portable Network Graphics), which is used in the example images.
+We also give a brief explanation about the PNG (Portable Network Graphics) file format, which is the format used in the example images.

-At the end of this chapter, we will have a full example of a program that takes the PNG image displayed at Figure 15.1 as input, and writes a new image to the current working directory that is the grayscale version of the input image.
-This grayscale version of Figure 15.1 that is written by the program is exposed at Figure 15.2.
+At the end of this chapter, we should have a full example of a program that takes the PNG image displayed at Figure 15.1 as input, and writes a new image to the current working directory that is the grayscale version of this input image.
+This grayscale version of Figure 15.1 is exposed at Figure 15.2.
 You can find the full source code of this small project at the ZigExamples/image_filter folder at the official repository of this book1.

 Figure 15.2: The grayscale version of the photo.